FBI Sent Undercover Agent To Meet With Trump Aide George Papadopoulos In 2016

 — The Hill (@thehill) May 2, 2019

-While the FBI claims that its activities were legal and carefully considered, they are now under the magnifying glass of Michael E. Horowitz, the Justice Department inspector general investigating their investigative efforts during the 2016 presidential election.
+While the FBI claims that its activities were legal and carefully considered, they are now under the magnifying glass of Michael E. Horowitz, the Justice Department inspector general.
+Horowitz is reportedly investigating their FBI’s conduct during the 2016 presidential election.
 Attorney General William Barr says that the results of the investigation may go public in May or June, although some of the findings will remain classified.

 Barr told Congress last month that he believed the Obama administration was “spying” on the Trump campaign.
-But some think he made the claim to appease Trump and intentionally conflated legal intelligence gathering with illegal spying.
+However, critics claim that Barr made the claim to appease Trump, and to intentionally conflate legal intelligence gathering with illegal spying.

-Regardless, Barr defended his comment against at a Senate Judiciary Committee hearing on Wednesday and said he wanted to know more about the FBI’s investigative efforts.
+Regardless, Barr defended his comments at a Senate Judiciary Committee hearing on Wednesday, and said he wanted to know more about the FBI’s investigative efforts.

-“Many people seem to assume that the only intelligence collection that occurred was a single confidential informant” and the warrant to surveil former Trump campaign adviser Carter Page, he said.
+“Many people seem to assume that the only intelligence collection that occurred was a single confidential informant” tied to the warrant to surveil former Trump campaign adviser Carter Page, he said.
+Barr elaborated further in his subsequent remarks.

 “I would like to find out whether that is in fact true.
 It strikes me as a fairly anemic effort if that was the counterintelligence effort designed to stop the threat as it’s being represented.”

-The FBI had to keep its investigative efforts secret during the 2016 presidential election, as the release of information from its investigation could have destroyed the Trump Campaign, per The New York Times.
+The FBI had to keep its investigative efforts secret during the 2016 presidential election, as the release of information from its investigation could have destroyed the Trump campaign, per The New York Times.